Will-Griffiths-Ireland/Manifest/README.md

 ### **Planning Overview:**

-For this project I wanted to emulate an 80's scfi experience.
+For this project I wanted to emulate an 80's sci-fi experience.
 I explored what would be possible just using python and a terminal being emulated in xterm.js.
 I decided to create record matching game with a decryption mini-game inside it that had elements of a text adventure in the mix.